|Page tools: Print Page Print All RSS Search this Product|

 The labour force framework rules have the following features:

-The rationale for the treatment of persons temporarily absent from work, and of persons waiting to start a job they have already found, stems directly from the labour supply perspective, and is discussed further in Chapter 3: The Labour Force Framework and Chapter 6: Unemployment.
+The rationale for the treatment of persons temporarily absent from work, and of persons waiting to start a job they have already found, stems directly from the labour supply perspective, and is discussed further in sections: The Labour Force Framework and Unemployment.

 The activity principle of the labour force framework requires that a person's labour force status is determined by what they were actually doing in the reference period, in terms of their engagement in, or capacity to engage in, economic activity.
 Commonly, surveys seek responses to a series of activity-based questions, which reflect both the reference period and the priority rules.
 The purpose of the activity principle is to provide an objective measure of the labour force.